 Jim Smith is a Principal Engineer in the Customer Technical Solutions Directorate (CTSD), part of the Software Solutions Division (SSD), where he works with a variety of DoD, Civil, and other Government agencies to improve their acquisition of large, complex software-intensive systems.
 For more than 10 years, Smith conducted research into tools, techniques, and practices to improve the development of large, complex, software-intensive systems of systems.
 Research interests include modeling and simulation for SoS acquisition, which includes the use of formal methods to better understand decision-making in a program management context, and the application of category theory to SoS interoperability.

 Jim Smith is a Senior Member of the Technical Staff at the Carnegie Mellon Software Engineering Institute.
 For the past several years, Smith was a member of the Research, Technology, and Systems Solutions Program, where he conducted research into system of systems interoperability and governance.
-Now, as part of the Client Technical Solutions Directorate (part of the Software Solutions Division), Smith works with different acquisition program offices to help transition SEI research into practice.
+Now, as part of the Client Technical Solutions Directorate (part of the Software Solutions Division), Smith works with different Government acquisition program offices to help transition SEI research into practice.

 In addition to a Bachelor of Science in Electrical Engineering from Kansas University, Smith has a Master of Science in Electrical Engineering from the Naval Postgraduate School.
 He is a graduate of the Defense Systems Management College, and was a member of the Acquisition Professional community, with DAWIA Level-III certification in both the Program Management and Systems Planning, Research, Development, and Engineering career fields.
 Smith is an Associate Fellow of the American Institute of Aeronautics and Astronautics, and a Senior Member of the Institute of Electrical and Electronics Engineers and the Association for Computing Machinery.